Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Western Michigan vs. Kent State College Football Odds, Plays and Insights

-The Western Michigan Broncos (4-2, 0-0 MAC) host the Kent State Golden Flashes (3-3, 0-0 MAC) on Saturday, October 16, 2021 in matchup between MAC opponents at Waldo Stadium.
-Kent State is a touchdown underdog.
-The contest has a point total set at 63.5.
+MAC foes square off when the Western Michigan Broncos (4-2, 0-0 MAC) host the Kent State Golden Flashes (3-3, 0-0 MAC) on Saturday, October 16, 2021 at Waldo Stadium.
+Western Michigan is favored by 6.5 points.
+The over/under is set at 65 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.